JoaoMorgado8/craftGram/README.md

 ## Bonus

-- The user being able to comment on the builds card
+- The user being able to add other users to specific build project

 <br>